batden/extinguish/README.md

 This creates a new hidden folder named **.extinguish** in your home directory.

-Copy the extinguish.sh file from this new folder to your download folder.
+Copy the extinguish.sh file from the new .extingush folder to your download folder.

 Navigate to the download folder and make the script executable: